I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient4-adddumpinformationfilewide.md

 <p> </p>

 ## -remarks
-<p>If supporting information is to be used when opening a dump file, this method or <a href="https://msdn.microsoft.com/library/windows/hardware/ff537865">AddDumpInformationFile</a> must be called before <a href="https://msdn.microsoft.com/library/windows/hardware/ff552322">OpenDumpFile</a> is called.
-If a session has already started, this method cannot be used.</p>

-<p>For more information about crash dump files, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542783">Dump-File Targets</a>.</p>

-<p>If supporting information is to be used when opening a dump file, this method or <a href="https://msdn.microsoft.com/library/windows/hardware/ff537865">AddDumpInformationFile</a> must be called before <a href="https://msdn.microsoft.com/library/windows/hardware/ff552322">OpenDumpFile</a> is called.
+<p>If supporting information is to be used when opening a dump file, this method or <a href="debugger.adddumpinformationfile">AddDumpInformationFile</a> must be called before <a href="debugger.opendumpfile">OpenDumpFile</a> is called.
 If a session has already started, this method cannot be used.</p>

 <p>For more information about crash dump files, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542783">Dump-File Targets</a>.</p>